Ellipse

 Ellipses are the closed type of conic section: a plane curve tracing the intersection of a cone with a plane (see figure).
 Ellipses have many similarities with the other two forms of conic sections, parabolas and hyperbolas, both of which are open and unbounded.
-An angled cross section of a cylinder is also an ellipse.
+An angled cross section of a right circular cylinder is also an ellipse.

-An ellipse may also be defined in terms of one focal point and a line outside the ellipse called the directrix: for all points on the ellipse, the ratio between the distance to the focus and the distance to the directrix is a constant.
-This constant ratio is the above-mentioned eccentricity:
+An ellipse may also be defined in terms of one focal point and a line outside the ellipse called the directrix: for all points on the ellipse, the ratio between the distance to the focus and the distance to the directrix is a constant, called the eccentricity:

 Ellipses are common in physics, astronomy and engineering.
 For example, the orbit of each planet in the Solar System is approximately an ellipse with the Sun at one focus point (more precisely, the focus is the barycenter of the Sun–planet pair).
 The same is true for moons orbiting planets and all other systems of two astronomical bodies.
 The shapes of planets and stars are often well described by ellipsoids.
 A circle viewed from a side angle looks like an ellipse: that is, the ellipse is the image of a circle under parallel or perspective projection.
 The ellipse is also the simplest Lissajous figure formed when the horizontal and vertical motions are sinusoids with the same frequency: a similar effect leads to elliptical polarization of light in optics.

 The name, ἔλλειψις (élleipsis, "omission"), was given by Apollonius of Perga in his Conics.